MuhdHishamP/Advanced-Todo/README.md

 # Continuous Integration

-GitHub Actions automatically run tests and linting on every commit push.
+GitHub Actions are used to automatically run tests and linting on every commit push.